CurlyWurly-1/PICO-W-Micropython-examples/README.md

 If you don't want to do this, you could use a breadboard, but you might find you need to add 1K pullup resistors to the SDA and SCL lines (to 3.3V).
 These pullup resistors may be necessary to counteract the effect of capacitance between the breadboard lines which lowers the impedance between pins at high frequency (e.g. when set at 400,000).

 In my case, to supply power to each module I constructed a 3.3V/GND harness out of dupoint wires, and used separate pairs of dupoint wires for each module's communication pins.
-Whilst I didn't have to add any pull up resistors to the SDA/SCL wires, I did notice that I had to use the I2C1 bus for the modules to work OK.
+Whilst I didn't have to add any pull up resistors to the SDA/SCL wires, I did notice that I had to use the I2C1 bus for the modules to work OK (instead of the I2C0 bus).

-If you wanted to make a permanent installation of the programs/circuits. you really should add a Pullup 1K resistor to both the SDA and SCL line
+Be aware, that if you wanted to make a permanent installation of the programs/circuits, you do really need to add a Pullup 1K resistor to the SDA and also the SCL line

 # The "EIO" Error
 This happens with I2S devices.